Sarlianth/digit-recognize-project/README.md

 Complete instructions to the problem can be found [here](https://emerging-technologies.github.io/problems/project.html).
 That project is worth 40% of the marks for this module.

+Please also see the [Wiki](https://github.com/Sarlianth/digit-recognize-project/wiki) for more information.

 ## How to clone this repository
 1. In the Clone with HTTPs section, copy the clone URL for the repository.
 2. Open Git Bash.